OhkuboSGMS/smm2data/NOTES.md

 Y-Coordinate: 32-bit unsigned integer at offset `0x04`

-The position appears to be the centerpoint of the object assuming the grid is 160 units wide and 160 units tall.
+The position appears to be the centerpoint of the tile assuming the grid is 160 units wide and 160 units tall.
 For example, a `1 x 1` block positioned at the bottom of the grid has Y-coordinate `80` rather than `0`.
+The origin is the lower-left corner of the canvas.

 Width: 8-bit unsigned integer at offset `0x0A`